 SafeTALK Suicide Alertness for Everyone

 Most people with thoughts of suicide don’t truly want to die, but are struggling with the pain in their lives.
-Through their words and actions, they invite help to stay alive. safeTALK-trained helpers can recognize these invitations and take action by connecting them with life-saving intervention resources, such as caregivers trained in ASIST (Applied Suicide Intervention Skills Training).
+Through their words and actions, they invite help to stay alive. safeTALK-trained helpers can recognise these invitations and take action by connecting them with life-saving intervention resources, such as caregivers trained in ASIST (Applied Suicide Intervention Skills Training).

 The safeTALK course has been developed over the past 30 years by LivingWorks and is delivered by a LivingWorks registered trainer.